zhaone/LaneGCN_ref/README.md

-But make sure container have writing **permission** of host bind directory (like ... change permission of host bind dir to 777).
+But make sure container has writing **permission** of host bind directory (like ... change the permission of host bind dir to 777).

 ### Visualize training